Important Dates for the November 7, 2023 Election:

 - Calling the Athens County Board of Elections at 740-592-3201 and asking them to send you a form.
 Include your name, mailing address, contact information, and the number of applications needed.

 Once you receive the Absentee Ballot Request Form, please fill it out and mail it to the Athens County Board of Elections OR place it in the Drive-Up Ballot Drop Box located on the left-side curb of Court Street near the Athens County Board of Elections.
-The drop box is the fastest way to submit your absentee ballot request and/or your actual ballot.
+NOTE: If you are unable to get your absentee ballot into the mail or take it to the drop box yourself, a near relative* may deliver your ballot to the county board of elections but will be required to complete an attestation form.
+Per the Ohio Secretary of State, you may only use the drop box to deposit your ballot.

 In Ohio, you can track your absentee ballot here.